Robert S. Munger

 Robert Sylvester Munger (July 24, 1854 – April 20, 1923) and his wife Mary Collett Munger (1857–1924) invented the "system cotton gin".
 After that achievement, Munger started and ran some of the largest gin manufacturing companies in the United States.
-He also developed properties in Dallas, Texas later designated as National Historic Places.
-Finally, he was a philanthropist who supported numerous causes in the Birmingham, Alabama area.
+He also developed real estate in Dallas, Texas.
+Munger was also a philanthropist who supported causes in the Birmingham, Alabama area.

 Early life

 Robert Sylvester Munger was born in Rutersville, Texas on July 24, 1854.
 His father, Henry Martin Munger, ran a sawmill and cotton gin there, and his boyhood included working in those enterprises.
 Robert later studied Latin and Law at Trinity University in Tehuacana, Texas.
 However his studies were interrupted when his father called him back home to run the cotton gin.

 System cotton gin

 For a decade and a half after 1865, the end of the Civil War, a number of innovative features became widely used for ginning in the United States.
 They included steam power instead of animal power, an automatic feeder to assure that the gin stand ran smoothly, a condenser to make the clean cotton coming out of the gin easier to handle, and indoor presses so that cotton no longer had to be carried across the gin yard to be baled.
 Then, in 1879, while he was running his father's gin in Rutersville, Robert Munger invented additional system ginning techniques.
 Robert and his wife, Mary Collett, later moved to Mexia, Texas, built a system gin, and obtained related patents.

 The Munger System Ginning Outfit (or system gin) integrated all the ginning operation machinery, thus assuring the cotton would flow through the machines smoothly.
 Such system gins use air to move cotton from machine to machine.
 Robert's motivation for his inventions included improving employee working conditions in the gin.
 However, the selling point for most gin owners was the accompanying cost savings while producing cotton both more speedily and of higher quality.

 By the 1960s, many other advances had been made in ginning machinery, but the manner in which cotton flowed through the gin machinery continued to be the Munger system.

 Economic Historian William H. Phillips referred to the development of system ginning as "The Munger Revolution" in cotton ginning.
 He wrote, [The Munger] innovations were the culmination of what geographer Charles S. Aiken has termed the"second ginning revolution", in which the privately owned plantation gins were replaced by large-scale public ginneries.
 This revolution, in turn, led to a major restructuring of the cotton gin industry, as the small, scattered gin factories and shops of the nineteenth century gave way to a dwindling number of large twentieth-century corporations designing and constructing entire ginning operations.